 For a society to function, it needs a kind of order only a government can provide.
 Over time more and more people came to believe that a government should work in the interest of its citizens.
 That is quite a leap as traditionally governments were a kind of crime syndicate providing a protection racket.
-Citizens paid taxes to a lord or a king who provided them with security against other other lords, kings and ordinary criminals.
+Citizens paid taxes to a lord or a king who provided them with security against other lords, kings and ordinary criminals.

 Even today many governments more or less resemble crime syndicates.
 They are oligarchies working in the interest of those in power.
 Government officials often take bribes too.
 Except for Northwest Europe, Switzerland, Canada and New Zealand, governments range from a bit corrupt to very corrupt.
 Even when the government isn’t corrupt, citizens often feel that it doesn’t work in their interest.

 The above graph from Transparency International gives an indication of the corruption in each country.
 Poverty is seen as a cause of corruption but corruption is also a cause of poverty.
 If a country suffers from corruption, money is diverted to unproductive people.
 Investors will be wary of making investments so interest rates need to be higher to attract capital.
 This makes fewer investments profitable and the country will be poorer.

 The Swiss have the most trust in their government.1 Probably that is because of some of the unique features of Swiss democracy.
 The Swiss combine representative democracy with direct democracy.
 The government and parliament administrate the country but if citizens feel the need to take matters in their own hand, this is always possible.

 Switzerland uses direct democracy in the form of referendums more than any other country in the world.
 These referendums are binding, which means that the government must respect the outcome.2 The following types of referendums exist in Switzerland:

 - mandatory referendums on changes in the federal constitution